 It looks like we have churned through a significant chunk already.
 Once the arbs are out of the way, the fundamentals should start to become more relevant here.
 That’s a good thing as WISA looks poised to continue accelerating sales throughout the balance of the year.
 The platform continues to shine, someday the stock will likely follow.

 Akazoo (SONG) as I mentioned last week, we were stepping to the sidelines as our channel checks couldn’t confirm their claims of market share in several emerging markets.
 Well, it turns out we’re not the only ones having trouble confirming the level of business here.
 This week the Company, which is undergoing an internal audit, announced the installation of an interim CEO and non-reliance on previous financials.
 It doesn’t look good, but there’s still a lot left to learn before we know for sure.
 I still believe that there’s $40M in cash in the bank accounts in the UK, so there is possibly some value here.
-More to be determined…Tailwinds' Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit http://
+More to be determined…Tailwinds' Disclaimers & Disclosures: Tailwinds may have been compensated for writing this article.
+For a full list of disclaimers and disclosures, please visit http://